RobertRostohar/SDS-Framework/sds/README.md

 ## Synchronous Data Stream using Input/Output

-Stream data is written to an Output device and read from an Input device.
+Stream data is written to an Output device or read from an Input device.
 Input/Output device can be a File System, STDIO, Socket, ...

 The API is defined in [sdsio.h](include/sdsio.h).
 It features the following functions: